2020 Brazilian floods and mudslides

-From 17 to 29 January 2020, heavy rainstorms in the Southeast Region of Brazil caused widespread flooding and landslides in the states of Minas Gerais, Espírito Santo and Rio de Janeiro, being associated with Subtropical Storm Kurumí.
+From 17 to 29 January 2020, heavy rainstorms associated with Subtropical Storm Kurumí caused widespread flooding and landslides in Brazil's Southeast Region states of Minas Gerais, Espírito Santo and Rio de Janeiro.

 The state capital of Minas Gerais, Belo Horizonte, reported it was the highest rainfall in over 110 years.
 As of 30 January 2020, at least 70 people had died with 18 still missing, and an estimated 30,000 to 46,500 people had been displaced from their homes.
 The flooding coincided with the first anniversary of the 2019 Brumadinho dam disaster which killed 270 people.

 Flooding

 Floods and mudslides in Minas Gerais, Brazil.

 Map of heavy rainfall in Espírito Santo in 2020, based on data from the State Civil Defense of Espírito Santo.